 So how could we in the Lions club help?
 Clearly not directly, because we do not have the contacts, the qualifications or the expertise to provide the right kind of outlet for our young people in this way.

-What we are good at is raising money.
-That is what we do!.
-We will raise money to support those clubs and organisations which in turn help and encourage our youngsters to engage in activities, in teams and with each other.
+BUT, what we are good at is raising money.
+It’s what we do!
+We are able toraise money to support clubs and organisations which in turn help and encourage our youngsters to engage in activities, in teams and with each other.

 Our Local newspaper, the Mercury, was enthused and backed us with publicity, administration and sponsorship in the years since the project began.

 We asked local businesses to help and they, in turn, saw the benefits of this project.
 Annually, since 2012 we have raised around £10,000 to £12,000 and all monies received have always been awarded in full as grants.

-We ask clubs and organisations which help young people in either sport or community endeavours or theatre groups or, indeed anything, which promotes activity and social interaction in the young, gets them away from the electronics and the isolation that that can bring, to apply to usfor a grant to further their work.
+We ask organisations that help young people in either sport or community endeavors or theatre groups or, indeed any thing which promotes activity and social interaction in the youngto apply to usfor a grant to further their work.

-We generally attract between 40 and 60 applications.
+We generally attract between 40 and 60 applications each year.
 A judging panel,drawn from our sponsors, then decides on the relative merits of each application and award a grant.

 Rather than just send a cheque we ask the groups to attend a presentation where the cheques are given (the amounts are not given out publicly).
 In this way the groups get to know one another, the Mercury gets good copy, the project gets good publicity and it’s a lovely occasion, as you can see from the photographs that have featured in the paper over the years!

 This year our sponsors are, in no particular order: Nightingales removals,the Grand Pier, the Howard group of garages, McDonalds franchisees, Trevor Smith flooring, A-Squared Technologies, Mead Realisations, property developers, The Mercury and Weston-super-Mare Lions club.